Nathan-dev-dot/Ccode/README.md

-The database manager is a program that will allow you insert a database in MYSQL from an XML file and to manage it through the GUI.
-It can also let you create an XML file from the entries input in the graphical interface.
+With the database manager, you can insert an XML file describing your database, and the program will create the associated database in MySQL and generate a .sql creation file.
+The configuration file contains the correspondences that can create the database (for example <table tname="example">*<table> ⬄ `create table example`).

+Another option of the program allows the user to generate an XML database file from the entries the user sets in the command line.

+Finally, the user can manage his databases through the GUI (alter tables, add columns or tables, etc.)